NATO-Russia relations: the facts

 NATO respects the right of every country to choose its own security arrangements.
 In fact, Article 13 of the Washington Treaty specifically gives Allies the right to leave.

-Fact: According to Article I of the Helsinki Final Act (here) which established the Organisation for Security and Cooperation in Europe (OSCE) in 1975, every country has the right “to belong or not to belong to international organizations, to be or not to be a party to bilateral or multilateral treaties including the right to be or not to be a party to treaties of alliance.”
+Fact: Every sovereign nation has the right to choose its own security arrangements.
+This is a fundamental principle of European security.
+According to Article I of the Helsinki Final Act (here) which established the Organisation for Security and Cooperation in Europe (OSCE) in 1975, every country has the right "to belong or not to belong to international organizations, to be or not to be a party to bilateral or multilateral treaties including the right to be or not to be a party to treaties of alliance."
 All the OSCE member states, including Russia, have sworn to uphold those principles.

 In line with those principles, Ukraine has the right to choose for itself whether it joins any treaty of alliance, including NATO's founding treaty.

-Fact: This idea has never been proposed, suggested or discussed within NATO.
+Fact: This is fiction.
+The idea has never been proposed, suggested or discussed within NATO.

-Fact: NATO agreed at the Wales Summit to offer Georgia a substantial package of assistance to strengthen Georgia’s defence and interoperability capabilities with the Alliance.
-As agreed with Georgia, a training facility will be set up in Georgia to contribute to the training and interoperability of Georgian and Alliance personnel.
+Fact: NATO agreed at the Wales Summit to offer Georgia a substantial package of assistance to strengthen Georgia's defence and interoperability capabilities with the Alliance.
+In August 2015, a NATO-Georgian Joint Training and Evaluation Centre was inaugurated in Krtsanisi to contribute to the training and interoperability of Georgian and Alliance personnel.

 This is a training centre, not a military base.

-This initiative will result in closer cooperation with Georgia’s sovereign and internationally-recognised government, and improved training and democratic control for its armed forces.
-As such, it will contribute to stability by making Georgia’s armed forces more professional, and by reinforcing the controls over them.
+It contributes to stability by making Georgia's armed forces more professional, and by reinforcing the democratic controls over them.

 Fact: NATO's military infrastructure outside the territory of Allies is limited to those areas in which the Alliance is conducting operations.

-Thus the Alliance has military facilities in Afghanistan for the support of the ISAF mission and the forthcoming Resolute Support mission, and in Kosovo for the KFOR mission.
+The Alliance has military facilities in Afghanistan for the support of the Resolute Support mission, and in Kosovo for the KFOR mission.

 NATO has civilian liaison offices in partner countries such as Georgia, Ukraine and Russia.
 These cannot be considered as "military bases".